Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Three-stage problems with generally convex objectives

 \begin{proof} The outer loop of the DSA algorithm is equivalent to the application of Algorithm~2 to the first stage saddle point problem in~\eqnok{primaldual1}.
 Note that for this problem, we have $\tilde v = v^2$.
 Moreover, by Lemma~\ref{lem_analysis_stage2}, the stochastic subgradients of $v^2$ are computed by the middle loop with tolerance $\bar \epsilon = 2\epsilon/3$.
 In view of Corollary~\ref{sto_coro 1} (with $M = M_2$ and $\bar \epsilon = 2\epsilon/3$) and the definition of $N_1$ in \eqnok{N1}, we conclude that there exist $\delta \in \bbr^{m^1}$ s.t.

 which together with Lemma~\ref{lem_cone_prog} then imply our result. \end{proof}

 \vgap

 We now add a few remarks about the convergence of the DSA algorithm.
-Firstly, it follows from Lemma~\ref{lem_analysis_stage2} and Theorem~\ref{sto_bound_all} that the number of random samples $\xi_2$ and $\xi_3$ are given by
+Firstly, in view of \eqref{N2} and \eqnok{N3}, $N_2$ and $N_3$ are random variables since they depend on the random variables $\xi^{[2]}$ and $\xi^{[3]}$, respectively.
+The selection of $N_2$ and $N_3$ allows us to remove the boundedness assumptions for a few random variables such as $A_i^2$ and $A_j^3$.
+Secondly, if the random variables appearing in the definition of $N_2$, i.e., $A_i^2$ and $y_{*,i}$, are bounded, we can see from Lemma~\ref{lem_analysis_stage2} and Theorem~\ref{sto_bound_all} that the number of random samples $\xi^2$ and $\xi^3$ are given by

 respectively.
-Secondly, it turns out that the convergence of the DSA algorithm relies on the dual variable $y_*^1$, $y_{*,i}^2$, and $y_{*,j}^3$.
-We can use Lemma~\ref{lemma_dual_bnd} as a tool to estimate the size of the dual variables and some tools from random matrix theory~\cite{Rudelson10non-asymptotictheory} to estimate the smallest singular values in case these quantities are not easily computable.
+It is also possible to obtain an upper bound for $N_2$ and $N_1 \times N_2$ in expectation with respect to $\xi^2$ without assuming the boundedness of $A_i^2$ and $y_{*,i}$.
+Thirdly, it appears that the convergence of the DSA algorithm relies on $y_*^1$, $y_{*,i}^2$, and $y_{*,j}^3$.
+However, the size of these dual variable can be estimated by using Lemma~\ref{lemma_dual_bnd}. and possibly some tools from random matrix theory~\cite{Rudelson10non-asymptotictheory} to estimate the smallest singular values in case these quantities are not easily computable.